featdd/dpn_glossary/Documentation/Administrator/Index.rst

 Installation
 ------------

-1. Install the extension over the extension manager
+#.
+Install the extension over the extension manager

-2. Add the static TypoScript to your Site template
+#.
+Add the static TypoScript to your Site template

-3. Create a list- & detailpage for terms
+#.
+Create a list- & detailpage for terms

-4. Configure the uids in the constants to make the detailpage resolvable for the parser
+#.
+Configure the uids in the constants to make the detailpage resolvable for the parser

+   - Set the storage page uid (persistence.storagePid)